Arcadia-Science/arcadia-software-handbook/guides-and-standards/guide-code-review.md

 ### What happens if I disagree with a reviewer's feedback?

 PR reviews are a collaborative process.
 Reviewers may make mistakes, misunderstand your code, or have different opinions about what is "best" in a given context.
 If you disagree with a reviewer's feedback, initiate a discussion in the comment with your reasoning.
-See the section above on "the spirit of code review" for more details.
+See also the section above on "the spirit of code review."

 ### When should I open an issue instead of addressing a comment in a PR?

 Some review comments may be too broad, too tangential, or insufficiently urgent to warrant addressing them in your existing PR.
-In these cases, the usual practice is to reach an agreement about this with the reviewer and then to open a new issue on GitHub that describes the review comment and the proposed changes.
-This ensures that it's not forgotten and can be addressed in a subsequent PR.
-It is not necessary to reference the original review comment in the issue.
+In these cases, the usual practice is to reach an agreement about this with the reviewer and then to open a new issue on GitHub that describes the review comment and the changes necessary to address it.
+This ensures that the comment is not forgotten about.
+It is not necessary to reference the original review comment in the issue, although it is nice to credit the reviewer.

-Note that there is no need to open issues for changes that you're going to address within your existing open PR.
+Note that there is no need to open issues for comments that you're going to address within your existing open PR.

 ### When can I merge my PR?

 At Arcadia, we have a policy that all PRs must be approved to be merged, so the simple answer is that you can merge your PR once it has received at least one approving review.

 Often, reviewers will request changes with their initial review.
-This means that, once you've addressed a reviewer's comments, they will need to re-review your PR and approve it.
-To do this, you can re-request a review from the reviewer on GitHub, which will send them a new GitHub notification.
-You can also ping the reviewer on Slack to let them know that you've addressed their comments and ask them to re-review.
+This means that, once you've addressed the reviewer's comments, they will need to re-review your PR and approve it.
+To do this, you can re-request a review from the reviewer on GitHub and/or ping the reviewer on Slack to let them know that you've addressed their comments and your PR is ready for them to re-review.

 In other cases, a reviewer may approve your PR during their initial review while also making comments or suggestions.
 This usually indicates that the reviewer felt their comments were minor or inessential and it is up to you to address them at your discretion before merging.